What Ghosts of Battle Is

 What we do instead of S shops:

-S1, personnel, Managed in the custom mod, and in Discord
+S1, personnel, Managed in the custom mod

 S2, for intelligence and security, The mission/OP maker will be responsible the complete package will done before we ever start the OP.